mathspp/mathspp/pages/02.blog/00.tags/pigeonhole-principle/blog.md

 title: "Pigeonhole principle blog articles"
 ---

-# “pigeonhole principle” tag
+# “PIGEONHOLE PRINCIPLE” tag

-## articles about the pigeonhole principle and its applications
+## Articles about the pigeonhole principle and its applications